jtamames/SqueezeMeta/docs/source/installation.rst

 .. code-block:: console

-   conda create -n SqueezeMeta -c conda-forge -c bioconda -c fpusan squeezemeta=1.7 --no-channel-priority --override-channels
+   conda create -n SqueezeMeta -c conda-forge -c bioconda -c fpusan squeezemeta --no-channel-priority --override-channels

 If the environment does not solve and you get a message saying that ``__cuda`` is missing in your system, try adding ``CONDA_OVERRIDE_CUDA=12.4``